cwmccurdy/quantumGrid/docs/index.rst

 Brought to you by the AMO theory group at Berkeley National Lab.

 Note:
-  The image above is for FEM-DVR grid in 2D, which needs to be implemented.
+  The image above is for a scattered wave on a 2D FEM-DVR grid, which has not been implemented in the current package.

 .. toctree::
    :maxdepth: 2